-What Are The Common Causes Of Truck Accidents?
+Common Causes Of Truck Accidents

 If a truck accident has resulted in serious injury to you or a loved one, you need to understand how the accident happened and who is at fault in order to seek restitution for your losses.
-The knowledgeable truck accident attorneys at the Cain Law Office will work diligently to identify and hold negligent parties accountable for the harm they have caused you and your family.
+The knowledgeable truck accident attorneys at Cain Law will work diligently to identify and hold negligent parties accountable for the harm they have caused you and your family.

 There are several parties involved in the operation of commercial trucks, also known as tractor-trailers, semi trucks, transfer trucks, 18-wheelers, or “big rigs.”
 After an accident, our investigation may point to the truck driver, the trucking company (or motor carrier), the shipper, the broker, the truck manufacturer or manufacturers of parts and components, or others as negligent and responsible for the crash.
 However, without an independent investigation, you may never know what caused the crash.